Pine Grove Furnace State Park

 Hiking - Biking - Picnicking - Swimming - Boating - Fishing - Hunting - Education - Cross-country Skiing - Snowmobiling - Ice Skating - Ice Fishing - Organized Group Tenting - Cabin - Camping - Ironmaster's Mansion - Appalachian Trail Museum

-Picnicking: Many picnic tables are scattered in several locations of the park.
-Charcoal grills, drinking water and restrooms are available.
-Three picnic pavilions, with seating up to 140, may be reserved up to 11 months in advance for a fee.
+Picnicking: Many picnic tables are available throughout the park.
+Charcoal grills, drinking water and restrooms are by the lakes and historic district.
+Three picnic pavilions (seating 80 to 140) may be reserved up to 11 months in advance for a fee.
 Unreserved picnic pavilions are free on a first-come, first-served basis.

 Swimmers at Laurel Lake and especially at Fuller Lake are advised to exercise caution because of the extreme depths and cold subsurface waters.